andreykaipov/Orca/README.md

 Key | Action
 ----| ------
-`Ctrl+U` | Clear current command
+`Tab` | Completion suggestions for current command `Ctrl+U` | Clear current command
+`Ctrl+W` | Delete word
 `Ctrl+P` | Traverse history backwards
 `Ctrl+N` | Traverse history forwards
 `ArrowUp` | Traverse history backwards
 `ArrowDown` | Traverse history forwards

+### inject

+This fork also bundles some handy templates for use with the `inject` command:

+- `osc` - oscillating clock with custom range specification for each period
+- `orand` - an OR and AND gate

 ## find mode

-We can use the above bindings from [command mode](#command-mode) to traverse our search history.
+We can use the same above bindings from [command mode](#command-mode) mode to traverse our search history.
 In addition, we've also got the following:

 Key | Action
 ----| ------